 • Do I have no appetite?

-If yes was your answer to any of these questions, then there’s a good chance that your liver is suffering from some damage due to alcohol consumption.
-You should visit your doctor for regular checkups and blood tests so that he or she can monitor how well your liver is doing overtime.
+If yes is your answer to any of these questions, then there’s a good chance that your liver is suffering from some damage due to alcohol consumption.
+You should visit your doctor for regular checkups and blood tests so that he or she can monitor how well your liver is doing over time.

-Along with other treatments for cirrhosis (such as medications) and managing symptoms like fatigue or itchiness, doctors recommend that patients treat their condition by stopping drinking altogether and making dietary changes so they consume fewer calories each day.
+Along with other treatments for cirrhosis (such as medications) and managing symptoms like fatigue or itchiness, doctors recommend that patients treat their condition by stopping drinking altogether and making dietary changes.

 Fortunately, this type of viral hepatitis is preventable through vaccination.
 In countries where sanitation practices are less rigid and proper hygiene is not always practiced or taught, this type of virus can be quite common and outbreaks occur frequently.